Click a link below for instructions on how to vote on Clark County's touch-screen machines:

-Your identity and eligibility to vote must be verified at the polling site before you are allowed to vote.
+Your identity and eligibility to vote must be verified at the voting site before you are allowed to vote.
 Your name and comparison of your handwritten signature to your facsimile signature in the Election Department's records are the standard means of identity verification, but additional information may be required, depending on your specific situation.
 So, it is always a good idea to bring with you photo identification and your sample ballot.
-Be aware that the Clerk must announce your name aloud, per
+Be aware that the Clerk must announce your name (and party in Primary Elections) aloud, per

 NRS 293.285.
 Write-in candidates are prohibited, per

 Any voter registered in Clark County may vote at any early voting site anywhere in the County.
 Computers at each site connect to the Election Department’s centralized voter registration files.
 Your record is updated at the time of voting, thus preventing anyone from voting twice.
 To begin the voting process, give your name to the Computer Clerk and he or she will verify your identity and eligibility to vote, then issue you a voting machine activation card.
 You may then proceed to a touch-screen voting machine to vote.
-Insert the card into the machine to activate it for your specific precinct.
+Insert the card into the machine to activate it for your specific precinct (and party in Primary Elections).
 When you finish voting, immediately return the card to an election official.